🌸

 How to pronounce Perrier-Jouët

 Perrier-Jouët is an Épernay Champagne house founded in 1811, renowned for its elegant, Chardonnay-driven style and art nouveau aesthetic.
-The house produces roughly 3 million bottles annually from 266 acres of vineyards including grand cru holdings in Cramant and Avize.
-Its prestige Belle Époque cuvée, first released in 1964, remains one of Champagne's most recognizable bottles.
+The house produces roughly 3 million bottles annually from 65 hectares of vineyards including grand cru holdings in Cramant and Avize.
+Its prestige Belle Époque cuvée, whose 1964 vintage was first released in 1969, remains one of Champagne's most recognizable bottles.

 Key Facts